 Measure Hypothesis with reference to RQ1b & RQ1c RQ1b met?
 RQ1c met?
 Global processing Total number of fixations As the ability of the test-taker increases, the number of fixations required to complete a task will decrease.
 This reflects the increased processing efficiency of higher ability test-takers who are able to process the text with fewer fixations, i.e. they have fewer breakdowns in comprehension leading to re-reading text, they use longer saccades (thus fewer fixations) to process text and/or they find the correct response quickly, and are confident in their selection, without the need for extensive searches or validation of their response. × × Total fixation time on text and responses As the ability of the test-taker increases, the amount of time it takes fixating on a task will decrease.
-This reflects the increased processing efficiency of higher ability test- takers (see 'Total number of fixations'). √ x √ x Text processing Number of forward saccades takers (see 'Total number of fixations'). of As the ability of the test-taker increases, the number of forward saccades on the text of a task will decrease.
-S This reflects the increased processing efficiency of higher ability test-takers (see 'Total number of fixations').
-Median length of forward saccades × × Number of regressions × × Median length of regressions As the ability of the test-takers increases, so will the length of regressions.
-This is because higher ability test- takers have fewer problems with word recognition and lexical access and thus perform fewer shorter regressions. × × Proportion of regressive movements As the ability of the test-taker increases, the proportion of regressive movements will decrease.
-This would be due to the effect of poorer test-takers' need to re-read sections of the text to facilitate comprehension. × × Median fixation duration As test-taker ability increases, the median fixation duration will decrease.
-This would be due to the better readers processing the information at each fixation faster than the poorer readers. × × Sum fixation time on text per word As the ability of the test-takers increases, the sum fixation time per word will decrease.
-This reflects the ability of the higher-level test-takers to process the information contained in the text more quickly than the lower level test-takers. √× × Task processing Number of Aol switches between text and response options As the ability of the test-taker increases, the number of switches between the text and the responses will decrease.
-This would reflect the better test-takers being more able to process the text of the task and hold the representation in memory and not require extensive switching to the responses. √ x √ × Proportion of time spent fixating on response options As the ability of the test-takers increases, the proportion of time spent fixating on the responses will increase.
-This would be due to the comprehension of the texts of the tasks presenting a proportionally smaller challenge to the better readers than to the poorer readers. √ x √ ×
+This reflects the increased processing efficiency of higher ability test-takers (see 'Total number of fixations'). √× √× Text processing Number of forward saccades As the ability of the test-taker increases, the number of forward saccades on the text of a task will decrease.
+This reflects the increased processing efficiency of higher ability test-takers (see 'Total number of fixations').
+Median length of forward saccades As the ability of the test-taker increases, the median length of forward saccades on the text will increase.
+This is due to more skilful readers being able to process more information during each fixation.
+Number of regressions Median length As the ability of the test-takers increases, the number of regressions will decrease.
+This is because higher-ability test-takers need to solve fewer processing issues.
+As the ability of the test-takers increases, so will the of regressions length of regressions.
+This is because higher ability test-takers have fewer problems with word recognition and lexical access and thus perform fewer shorter regressions.
+Proportion of regressive movements As the ability of the test-taker increases, the proportion of regressive movements will decrease.
+This would be due to the effect of poorer test-takers' need to re-read sections of the text to facilitate comprehension.
+Median fixation duration As test-taker ability increases, the median fixation duration will decrease.
+This would be due to the better readers processing the information at each fixation faster than the poorer readers.
+Sum fixation time on text per word As the ability of the test-takers increases, the sum fixation time per word will decrease.
+This reflects the ability of the higher-level test-takers to process the information contained in the text more quickly than the lower level test-takers. √× Task processing Number of Aol switches between text and response options As the ability of the test-taker increases, the number of switches between the text and the responses will decrease.
+This would reflect the better test-takers being more able to process the text of the task and hold the representation in memory and not require extensive switching to the responses. √× √× Proportion of time spent fixating on response options As the ability of the test-takers increases, the proportion of time spent fixating on the responses will increase.
+This would be due to the comprehension of the texts of the tasks presenting a proportionally smaller challenge to the better readers than to the poorer readers. √× √×